ofiwg/libfabric/man/fi_rxm.7.md

   functions when using manual progress.
 Higher values may provide less noise for calls to fi_cq read functions, but may increase connection setup time (default: 10000)

+*FI_OFI_RXM_CQ_EQ_FAIRNESS*
+: Defines the maximum number of message provider CQ entries that can be consecutively read across progress calls without checking to see if the CM progress interval has been reached (default: 128)

 # Tuning

 ## Bandwidth